-Whether you are a diehard BBQ fan barbecuing winter, spring summer or fall, or only fire up the grill in the lazy, hazy days of summer, safety should always be top of mind.
-Here we offer eight safety BBQ tips as your ultimate Canada BBQ safety checklist.
+Whether you are a diehard BBQ fan, grilling winter, spring, summer and fall, or only fire up the grill in the lazy, hazy days of summer, safety should always be top of mind.
+Here we offer eight BBQ safety tips to add to your ultimate BBQ safety checklist.

 1. Consider Your BBQing Space

 Be aware of your surroundings and where you will place your BBQ.
 It can be a good idea to leave some space between a BBQ and your home or fence.
 Ensure kids or pets are not playing near your BBQ set up, and you will want to consider how close your BBQ is to your home or your eating space.
 You will want clear walkways to your kitchen or eating space to avoid tripping or slipping, so those prize ribs will make it to dinner, and so will you.
 Ensuring safety around your BBQ makes the entire experience better.

 Grill safety starts with a clean grill.
 All that grease and fat from cooking is one of the easiest ways to cause a flare-up.
 Ask any savvy barbecue chef, and they’ll agree — nothing ruins that expensive cut of meat faster than a grease fire, even if it’s just a brief one.
 Clean the grates/grill of your BBQ after (and even before) each use to reduce the likelihood of a flare-up.
 Also, consider regularly cleaning your grease trap and checking your burners.

 3. Watch Your Gas Lines